Alex Tillman

-Alex Tillman (born May 29, 1991) is a Canadian football defensive back and punt returner who is currently a free agent.
-He formerly attended the University of North Dakota and the University of Houston.
+Alex Tillman (born May 29, 1991) is an American former professional football defensive back and punt returner who played for the BC Lions of the Canadian Football League (CFL).
+He attended the University of North Dakota and the University of Houston.

-High school career
+Early life

 Tillman attended North Shore Senior High School, where he played high school football as a quarterback.
 He earned three district championships at North Shore, and was named the Offensive and Team MVP during his senior year with over 2,000 passing yards and 500 rushing yards.

 College career

 Tillman first played college football for the Houston Cougars.
 After redshirting in 2010, he played in 26 games on defense and the special teams from 2011 to 2013.
 Prior to the 2014 season, Tillman transferred to the University of North Dakota to complete his final year of eligibility.
 He recorded 31 solo tackles and a 92-yard interception for a touchdown in his final season, playing as a cornerback.
 He also returned 14 punts for 237 yards, including a school record 95-yard punt return for a touchdown.
 Tillman was designated an all-conference punt returner in the Big Sky Conference and received an honorable mention as a cornerback.